Furkan Korkmaz: Anadolu Efes (2013–2017)

 In his first year in the Efes club infrastructure, Korkmaz played for the junior and youth teams of Efes.
-He was loaned for the 2013–14 season to the Turkish 2nd-tier level TB2L team Pertevniyal, which was at the time the farm club of Anadolu Efes.
+He was loaned for the 2013–14 season to the Turkish 2nd-tier-level TB2L team Pertevniyal, which was at the time the farm club of Anadolu Efes.
 In the summer of 2014, Korkmaz moved to the senior men's Anadolu Efes first team.
 His contract with Efes included a $2 million buyout clause for the NBA.

 On June 13, 2016, Korkmaz was one of 13 different international underclassmen to enter the 2016 NBA draft.
 He was selected 26th in the first round, by the Philadelphia 76ers.
 After being drafted, Korkmaz decided to return to Anadolu Efes for at least another season.

 Banvit (2016–2017)

-On December 2016, Korkmaz was loaned by Anadolu Efes to Banvit.
+In December 2016, Korkmaz was loaned by Anadolu Efes to Banvit.
 In February 2017, he won the Turkish Cup with Banvit, which was the first trophy in the club's history.
-In the same season, Korkmaz was the inaugural winner of the Basketball Champions League (BCL) Best Young Player award of the 2016–17 season of the European-wide third tier level.
+In the same season, Korkmaz was the inaugural winner of the Basketball Champions League (BCL) Best Young Player award of the 2016–17 season of the European-wide third-tier level.
 In the BCL, he reached the championship game of the competition with Banvit, where his team lost 63–59 to Iberostar Tenerife.
 Korkmaz recorded 4 points and 2 rebounds in the final game.